 With Medijump you can browse 1 facilities offering Foot Surgery procedures in Spain.
 The cheapest price available is $1,307 in Malaga.
 And for the cheapest price globally, prices start from $736 in Russian Federation.

-Clinica SANDALF, located in Calle Especeria, Malaga, Spain offers patients Foot Surgery procedures among its total of 17 available procedures, across 2 different specialties.
-The cost of a Foot Surgery procedure ranges from €1,200 to €13,000, whilst the national average price is approximately €1,200.
-There are many specialists available at the Clinic, with 8 in total, and they are not accredited by any recognized accreditations institutes
+Clinica SANDALF, can be found in Calle Especeria, Malaga, Spain and offers its patients Foot Surgery procedures as well as 17 other procedures, across 2 different procedure categories.
+The price of a Foot Surgery procedure varies from $1,307 to $14,163, and the average price is around $1,307.
+Many medical professionals work at the Clinic, with 8 in total, and Clinica SANDALF is not accredited by any recognised accreditations institutions.

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?